holidayextras/partner-api-docs/site/hxapi/insurance/availability.md

 ---

-# Insurance quote
+# Insurance Schemes Availability

 [API Docs](/hxapi/) > product:[Insurance](/hxapi/insurance/availability)

-## Insurance Quote Request
+## Insurance Schemes Availability Request

-This endpoint will respond with a quotation for an insurance policy.
+This endpoint will respond with a quotation for a policy to be issued under an insurance scheme.

 ### Method